alugha/hls.js/api-extractor/report/hls.js.api.md

     static CDMCleanupPromise: Promise<void> | void;
     // (undocumented)
     destroy(): void;
-    // Warning: (ae-forgotten-export) The symbol "KeyLoadedData" needs to be exported by the entry point exports-named.d.ts
     // Warning: (ae-forgotten-export) The symbol "MediaKeySessionContext" needs to be exported by the entry point exports-named.d.ts
     //
     // (undocumented)